 It’s catchy, and it gets people’s attention immediately to the subject of your e-mail.

-You are probably aware that your email list is just a part of your strategy when it comes to email.
+You are probably aware that newsletters are just a part of your strategy when it comes to email.
 If you’re looking for help putting together a total marketing plan for your next release, including newsletters, check out our Total Tuneup Marketing Plans.

 ttu cta